Here’s how you get PAD-US:

 - Download the data as GIS files in a range of formats.

 - Explore PAD-US using the PAD-US Data Explorer.

 - Use PAD-US from the many USGS and Esri web services.

 When using PAD-US, remember that . . .

 - Individual source agencies are likely to have the most up to date and official data for their agency.
-See more information on source agencies (Data Stewards) and to learn more, see memo on using PAD-US data in base maps.
+More information is available on source agencies at Data Stewards and on the Federal Land Workgroup hub site which includes documentation on using PAD-US in base maps.

-- There are many States that still don’t have complete data on urban and regional parks and open space – learn more about our road ahead on data and how you can help fill us to fill in missing data here.
+- There are many States that still don’t have complete data on urban and regional parks and open space – learn more about our road ahead on data and how you can help fill in missing data here.

 - Some lands are closed to any public use – review the ‘Access’ attribute in PAD-US to filter data being used to show publicly-accessible lands.
 For the most accurate and up-to-date public access information, it is always best to contact the source agency.